-Daniel Paravisini is an Associate Professor of Finance at the London School of Economics.
-He has a PhD in Economics from the Massachusetts Institute of span asset pricing, market microstructure, credit ratings, and the interplay between financial markets and corporate decision making.
+Stefano Rossi is a Professor of Finance at Bocconi University, an IGIER Fellow, a Research Affiliate of the Centre for Economic Policy Research (CEPR), a Research span asset pricing, market microstructure, credit ratings, and the interplay between financial markets and corporate decision making.
 His publications have appeared in the Review of Economic Studies, Review of Financial Studies, Management Science, and Economic Theory.